 My first reaction: Who needs another Tiktok clone?
 The idea was good and the intentions were noble, but the value proposition wasn’t strong enough.
 So I took a step back and started digging.
-Instead of creating yet another social platform, what if the product complemented existing channels?

 After doing some research and thoroughly looking into all the competiton, i came up with a proposal